Przejdź do treści

 • include_sovereign is a shortcut for both sovereign flags

-This keeps old GET /cap?capability=... callers backward-compatible while still suppressing informal sovereign capabilities unless the consumer asks for them explicitly.
+This keeps old GET /cap?capability=... callers backward-compatible while still suppressing custom ~...@... sovereign capabilities unless the consumer asks for them explicitly.

 4. Consumer Verification Flow